danbates2/emonDC/README.md

 Latest spec:

-- Two-channel high side **only** DC current and voltage sensing, up to 64.4V or 75V, suitable for a wide range of low-voltage generator/battery systems.
+- Two-channel high or low side DC current and voltage sensing, up to 64.4V or 75V, suitable for a wide range of low-voltage generator/battery systems.
 - 50Amps onboard shunt rating or 1000A external shunt rating.
 - Hall-effect current sensor footprint alternative for isolated current only measurement.
 - Waterproof, clear-top plastic case.